atbcb/ICTTestingBaseline/docs/06Images.md

 **Baseline Test ID:** 6.2-DecorativeImage

 ### Identify Content
-1. Identify any decorative image that conveys no meaningful information or is described in text content.
+1. Identify any decorative image that is pure decoration, is used only for visual formatting, or is not presented to users.

 #### Test Instructions
 Check that at least one of the following is true [SC 1.1.1]: